810Teams/clubs-and-events-backend/_readme/guide/community/albums-tab.md

 The `{int}` is the ID of the album, must be made auto.

-### Edit Album and Upload Image Button
+### Edit Album, Upload Images, and Delete Album Buttons

 Upon retrieving album, the field `is_able_to_edit` is expected.
 If is `true`, then render the edit album button.
-After clicking that button, it will switch to the album edit mode, which the upload image button will also appear.
+After clicking that button, it will switch to the album edit mode, which the upload images button and the delete button will also appear.

 ### Update Album and Images